mwmlln/shinju_select/README.md

   **Product list** - Provides the list of the products summaries.
 This page displays all the products,  spasific category, or product with specific tags.
 Each product has image, name, price and tags in this list.
 Shoppers can then press the button to diplay the product detail page for the product they are interested in.

   **Product detail page** -  Provide the details of the selected item including addtional images and button to add the item in the bag.
+  Here shoppers can find out the details including available stock.
+  There are category and tags if applicable in this page and these are buttons so that shoppers can click the button to open the page with other related items.

-  **Bag Page** - List the items added in the bag.
-Shopper can then review or amend thier bag before they proceed to payment page.
+  **Shopping Bag Page** - This page lists the items added in the bag.
+Shopper can then review or amend thier bag before they proceed to payment page or go bac to browse shopping page again.

   **Check out Page** - This page is linked to stripe payment system and shoppers can securely make their payment for the products they purchase.

-  **Payment Page** -
+  When they fill the delivery informaion,  option to save the delivery information is given so returning shopper can check out easily from next visit.

+  **Order detail Page** - Users can access this page in two ways.
+One is after the successfull order has been placed and the other is from order history section in profile page.
+  This page displays the detail of the order they placed.
+  There also a link to review page for the product they have purchased if they wish.

   **Edit profile Page** - Registered users can update their delivery information.
-They can also access their order history in this page.
+Here users can also access their order history if order has been placed.
+  Each order history is a link to order detail page where users can review their past orders.

   **Delete profile Page** - Registered users can delete their own profile

-  **Admin page** - This page is restricted to the site administrator and is used for
+  **Review Page** - List all the reviews users have created.
+List is also a link to the product so that  shoppers can easily navigate to interested product detail page.

+  **Create Review Page** - Shoppers who purchased products can create reviews to share their opinion of the product in this page.

   **About the site page** – Information about the site is provided on this page.

   **Delivery info page** – Information about the delivery is provided on this page.

+  **Admin page** - This page is restricted to the site administrator and is used for general site management.
+  Product section in admin site is customised for adding a new product with images together.

+  **Product manage page** - Admin user can add a new product in this page.

  **Planned Features:**
   * The site should be responsive and user-friendly on all devices.